MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 ## `add_post_bacc()`

-*Identifies rows of post-baccalaureate terms to exclude.*
+*Identify rows of post-baccalaureate terms to exclude.*

 [`add_post_bacc()`](https://midfieldr.github.io/midfieldr/reference/add_post_bacc.md)
 identifies terms later than the first baccalaureate, if any.
-Because we are not generally interested in terms beyond the first degree term, we use the results of this function to exclude post-first-degree terms.
+We are not generally interested in terms beyond the first degree term, so we use the results of this function to exclude post-first-degree terms.

 ``` r